Puppet-Finland/puppet-ipa/README.md

 If true, then the parameter '--fixed-primary' is passed to the IPA installer.

 #### `idstart`
 From the IPA man pages: "The starting user and group id number".
+Note that this will clash with installer on RedHat 9.
+See adjust_login_defs parameter.

 #### `idmax`
 From the IPA man pages: "The max value for the IDs range (default: idstart+199999)".